To trace your foot...

 Step 2 - Stand on a piece of standard 1/4" graph paper (4 squares per inch).
 You can print it out from this link (1/4" Graph Paper) if you don't have any.

-Step 3- Friend should sketch the line around the outside of your foot. (just one foot unless they are significantly different)
+Step 3- Friend should sketch the line around the outside of your foot.
+KEEP THE PEN VERTICAL! (just one foot unless they are significantly different)

 Step 5- Put a dot where the toe hole will go (like a flip flop)